shivannis/xandr-docs-public/xandr-docs/articles/bidders/vast-check.md

   - Scanner detected an issue such as missing or wrong duration, missing or wrong media file format, etc.
   - VAST XML content is updated on the ad server, but needs to be updated at Xandr platform and back-end.

-- Reach out to the tag provider to update the creative with at least one of the recommended video formats.
+- **Corrective action**: Reach out to your third-party ad server to update the creative with at least one of the recommended video formats.

-### Sample XML with recommended VAST formats:
+  **Sample XML with recommended VAST formats**

   :::image type="content" source="media/recommended-vast-format.png" alt-text="The screenshot that illustrates the process of contacting a third-party ad server to update a creative with at least one of the recommended video formats.
 The accompanying text refers to a sample XML containing the suggested VAST formats.":::

-### Sample XML with recommended VPAID formats
+  **Sample XML with recommended VPAID formats**

    :::image type="content" source="media/sample-xml.png" alt-text="The screenshot that illustrates Sample XML with recommended VPAID formats:":::

-**Some adjustments are suggested**
+### Some adjustments are suggested

 If your VAST check returns this message, your creative is valid and can be saved.
 The VAST check will however provide suggested adjustments that may improve the reach of your creative and ensure it serves on all player types.

-**Video duration is greater than 30 seconds**
+### Video duration is greater than 30 seconds

 No corrective action is required.
 Long-form creatives are flagged because they may not be eligible to serve on Instream inventory with duration limits.
 Targeting Outstream inventory is recommended as it will typically not have the same duration limits as Instream.

-**Some recommended video formats not detected**
+### Some recommended video formats not detected

 **Cause:** The `MediaFile` information for the video does not declare all of the recommended formats for VAST or VPAID.